My shopping cart

 1 small can of olive oil-packed tuna, drained

 1/2 pound dry pasta (fettuccine, bucatini, etc.)

 Optional, 2 tsp unsalted butter

-Heat the olive oil in a skillet over medium heat and add the onion for 3-4 minutes (until soft and translucent).
+Heat the olive oil in a skillet over medium heat and add the onion, cooking for 3-4 minutes (until soft and translucent).
 Add the anchovies, minced garlic, and tomato paste, and cook for 1-2 minutes, stirring until well combined and fragrant.
 You can add a small splash of water if it clumps up on you.

-Add the tomatoes, chili flakes, riviera herbs, capers, lemon peel, biquinho peppers, and tuna and bring the sauce to a simmer.
+Add the tomatoes, chili flakes, Riviera Herbs, capers, lemon peel, biquinho peppers, and tuna and bring the sauce to a simmer.
 Give everything a gentle stir and adjust your heat as necessary to maintain a simmer.

 By now your water should be boiling.
 Go ahead and add your pasta and stir well.

 By the time your pasta is done cooking the sauce should be nicely thickened.
 Drain the pasta (discarding the bay leaf if you added one), reserving a cup of pasta water.

 At this point, optionally stir 2 tsp of butter into the sauce, it will thicken it lightly and give it a great texture.
 It's especially great with the tuna, peppers, and lemon.

 Add the pasta to the sauce and stir well to coat, thinning the sauce if necessary with a bit of pasta water.